Dr Pamela Gebrehiwot at Mount Barker District Soldiers' Memorial Hospital

 - RACGP – Additional Rural Skills Training

-Requirement of ACRRM training and provides the opportunity to develop an advanced skill set to provide additional services to local communities.
+Requirement of ACRRM and RACGP training and provides the opportunity to develop an advanced skill set to provide additional services to local communities.

 Options: Aboriginal and Torres Strait Islander health, adult internal medicine, anaesthetics, child & adolescent health, emergency medicine, mental health, obstetrics & gynaecology, palliative care, surgery.